openvinotoolkit/open_model_zoo/demos/place_recognition_demo/python/README.md

 ## How It Works

-The demo application expects an place recognition model in the Intermediate Representation (IR) format.
+The demo application expects a place recognition model in the Intermediate Representation (IR) format.

 As input, the demo application takes:
 * a path to an image